LiamBindle/bashdatacatalog/README.md

 The bashdatacatalog was written to facilitate downloading input data for users of the [GEOS-Chem](https://geos-chem.seas.harvard.edu/) atmospheric chemistry model.
 The canonical GEOS-Chem input data repository has >1M files and >100TB of data, and the input data required for a simulation depends on the model version and simulation parameters such as start and end date.

-Alternative data catalogging systems exist, notably [STAC](https://stacspec.org/) and [Intake](https://intake.readthedocs.io/en/latest/index.html).
-The bashdatacatalog could be thought of as a stepping stone towards more capable catalogging tools like these.
-The value proposition of the bashdatacatalog is it's the simplest way to set up a static data catalog.
-The design goals of the bashdatacatalog were:
-1. No dependencies (other than bash and ubiquitous utilities like curl)
-2. No coding required
-3. Easy to implement in unmanaged data repositories
-4. Easy to maintain operationally (automatically maintanable data collections)

 **Note:** Please consider giving the bashdatacatalog a "Star" (:star:) on GitHub.
 It helps increase visibility.

 ## Key Terminology